 Be aware that even low-acidity whites usually feature more intense acidic notes than most reds.

-Acidity in wine can be measured in two ways.
-One is the pH value, with pH standing for “potential of hydrogen”.
+Acidity in a wine can be measured in two ways.
+One is the pH value, which stands for “potential of hydrogen”.
 The pH scale ranges from 0 to 14.
 Liquids with a pH value of 7 are considered neutral.
-Those with a lower level are “acidic,” and those with a higher level are “basic” or “alkaline”.
+Those with a lower level are “acidic”, and those with a higher level are “basic” or “alkaline”.

 The easiest way to determine the pH value is a litmus test.
 When put into the wine, this paper stripe will change its color based on the wine’s acidity.
 As paper stripes aren’t the most reliable tests, winemakers tend to use other, more sophisticated methods such as digital pH meters.

 Another measure is the TA value (total acidity).
 It quantifies the acid content in grams per liter (short: g/L) of wine or as a percentage.
 For instance, 7 g/L equals 0.7%.
 As for pH, vintners can use simple test kits or digital devices like an acidity titrator to determine their wine’s TA-value.

 Wine lovers use a wide variety of words to describe acidic notes in the wine.
 Some of them have a positive connotation to express that a wine has a good, well-balanced level of acidity; others have a negative meaning and are used to describe a mismatch of the wine’s characteristics.

 - Crisp: Dry wine with perceivable acidity with only mild fruit flavors.

 - Brisk: Unoaked wine with a good level of acidity.